How to Avoid Paying Capital Gains Tax on Inherited Property – A Guide

 First, it’s vital to clarify that you won’t automatically have to pay taxes if you inherit property.
 The federal government doesn’t impose federal inheritance taxes, and only six states have something similar to an inheritance tax.
 In case you’re wondering, an inheritance tax is the tax an heir must pay based on the property’s value.

 Meanwhile, capital gains tax is based on the appreciation of any asset.
 This is levied only when you sell the inherited property for financial gain, not when you inherit assets.
 You must only pay capital gains taxes if you sell an asset.
-You must factor in the sales and original purchase prices to establish capital gains.
+To establish capital gains, you must factor in the sales and original purchase prices.

 Regarding capital gains tax, how long you’ve had the inherited property impacts how much taxes you’ll have to pay once you sell it.
 Short-term capital gains are taxed at ordinary income tax rates if the asset is held for one year or less.
 Long-term capital gains, for assets held for more than one year, are typically taxed at lower rates (0%, 15%, or 20%) depending on your income.